-Trainee teachers will experience predominantly inductive evidence-based teaching approaches, experiential and enquiry-based learning, reflective practice strategies and conduct their own policy and education research.
+Trainee teachers will experience predominantly inductive evidence-based teaching approaches, experiential and enquiry-based learning, and reflective practice strategies.

-Teaching and learning strategies are designed to enable trainees to acquire a deep subject specific knowledge and pedagogy, and transferable skills to enable trainees to achieve module specific outcomes as outlined in each of the module descriptions.
+Teaching and learning strategies are designed to enable trainees to acquire subject specific knowledge and pedagogy, and transferable skills to enable trainees to achieve module specific outcomes as outlined in each of the module descriptions.
 Subject knowledge and pedagogy are developed through centre-based and placement-based training, engagement with subject experts and leaders, and through subject specialist mentoring.